exratione/lambda-complex/README.md

 ### Component

+A Lambda Complex component consists of:

+* A Lambda function implementation.
+* An SQS queue to measure concurrency.
-A Lambda Complex component consists of an arbitrary Lambda function implementation plus a defined method of passing it data, such as an SQS queue.
+* A method of passing data to the Lambda function data, such as an SQS queue.
+* The component definition in the Lambda Complex application configuration file.

 The following types of component exist:

 #### Event From Message